Don’t fall for this Android malware that pretends to be Uber, Facebook, or WhatsApp

 FireEye notes:

-As an example, later campaigns normally focused more benign apps than in advance campaigns, focusing on messaging apps, in place of banking apps.
+For example, later campaigns normally focus more on benign apps than in advance campaigns, focusing on messaging apps instead of banking apps.
 Additionally, the malicious apps used in later campaigns are often more difficult to analyze because obfuscation strategies were followed to prevent detection.
-Further, some new capability turned into introduced; particularly, we observed that more current samples leveraged mirrored image to pass the SMS writing restrict enforced with the aid of the App Ops carrier (added in Android four.3).
+Further, some new capabilities turned into introduced; particularly, we observed that more current samples leveraged mirrored images to pass the SMS writing restriction enforced with the aid of the App Ops carrier (added in Android four.3).
 All of this indicates that risk actors are actively improving their code.

 Additionally, the malware authors have begun sending out greater engaging and seemingly benign links thru SMS, with one message stating, “We could not supply your order.
 Please check your delivery statistics right here.”
-In one particular malware marketing campaign targeting users in Denmark, one SMS hyperlink controlled to generate more than a hundred thirty,000 clicks.
+In one malware marketing campaign targeting users in Denmark, one SMS hyperlink was controlled to generate more than hundred thirty 000 clicks.

 More records in this particular strain of malware may be regarded thru the source link underneath.